JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

     - **Description**: The test starts by creating a _ProjectTableModel_ that contains a single project.
 Then, this parametrized test receives different inputs consisting of different columns and an indication of whether the column is editable or not.
 The test succeeds if each column is editable or not, as expected.

 7. **Column count**
     - **Description**: The test starts by creating an empty _ProjectTableModel_.
 Then, it checks the number of columns of the table.
 The test succeeds if the number of columns equals the expected (8 columns).

 8. **Column names**
-    - **Description**: The test starts by creating an empty _ProjectTableModel_.
+    - **javaDescription**: The test starts by creating an empty _ProjectTableModel_.
 Then, this parametrized test receives different inputs consisting of different columns and the corresponding names.
 The test succeeds if for each column, its name on the table is correct.

 **Result**: All tests pass successfully.

-#### ProjectTime.java
+#### *ProjectTime* class

 1. **Parse date**
     - **Description**: The test created a date as a formatted _String_ and attempts to parse it.
 The test succeeds if it correctly parses the date.